sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 - All connections are on the board, not on the device

 ***
 **Note:** Column on the left corresponds to the sensor and on the right to the board.
-On the image, the board is place between 10 and 30 and sensor between 1 and 9.
+On the image, the board is place between 10 and 30, with the RST pin connected to row 29, and sensor between 1 and 9, with the CS pin connected to the row 1.
 With this layout, you are able to connect wires next to the corresponding pins on the breadboard.
 Additionally, when counting the - and +  pins, start from the right and count in, as these do not align with the numbers indicated on the board.
 ***

 | Start                   | End                    | Cable Color   |